San Diego Addiction Treatment Center

 San Diego Meth Rehab

+Healthy Life Recovery is dedicated to helping those who struggle with addiction.
+Our meth rehab facility is equipped to ensure our patients have the best care possible.
+Our doctors and clinical specialists work one-on-one with patients to form an individualized treatment plan.
 Methamphetamine addiction has grown alongside the opioid epidemic in the United States.
-But because fewer people overdose on meth than heroin and other powerful opioids it hasn’t garnered the same type of social and political response.
+However, because fewer people overdose on meth than heroin and other powerful opioids it hasn’t garnered the same type of social and political response.
 Despite this, meth addiction can be just as harmful to individuals as opioid addiction.

 Meth addiction can fly under the radar because people on meth often appear to be functioning properly.
 They can seem alert and energetic and function well in a workplace environment.
 Meth use can also help to cover-up alcohol abuse and other co-occurring drug addictions by helping a person bounce back from hangovers.
 Sadly, this effect can keep people in their addiction by delaying their inevitable crash to rock bottom.
 Meth is extremely addictive and the longer a person uses the drug, the more likely they are to become physically and psychologically addicted to it.
 The longterm effects of methamphetamine use range from brain damage to heart disease, respiratory issues, and even kidney failure.
 There are also a host of psychological effects that come along with extended meth use.
 Some of them are paranoia, depression, memory loss, and anhedonia.

 At our San Diego Addiction Treatment Center, we know that change is rarely easy, even when it’s a positive change.
 People who have become addicted to methamphetamines and other drugs often don’t know how to live without them.
 The thought of living without meth might make them depressed or even suicidal.
-At Healthy Life Recovery, we show our clients that living a life in recovery from addiction is far more fulfilling than a person who is active in their addiction could possibly imagine.
-Our expert staff can show you how to have fun without drugs and alcohol.
+At Healthy Life Recovery, our meth rehab program shows our clients that living a life in recovery from addiction is far more fulfilling than a person who is active in their addiction could possibly imagine.
+Through our meth rehab treatment, our expert staff can show you how to have fun without drugs and alcohol.

 We get to the root causes of why a person began using drugs.
 By examining the issues that the addict sought to overcome with methamphetamines we can introduce healthy alternatives.
 We teach our clients how to use coping skills and supportive communities to help them deal with drug cravings and learn to live a Healthy Life.